lyxlang/lyx/docs/wiki/Installation-on-NixOS.md

 }
 ```

-You can then install Lys as a system package:
+You can then install Lyx as a system package:

 ```nix
 { …, pkgs, inputs, ... }: